PelionIoT/mbed-bootloader/README.md

 # mbed-bootloader

-Generic bootloader to be used in conjunction with [mbed-cloud-client](https://github.com/ARMmbed/mbed-cloud-client-restricted).
+Generic bootloader to be used in conjunction with [mbed-cloud-client](https://github.com/ARMmbed/mbed-cloud-client).

-For an overview of high-level requirements of the bootloader, refer to [this document](docs/requirements.md).
-For pseudo-code of the bootloader, refer to [this document](docs/pseudo-code.md).

-The interface between the bootloader and an 'update-client' have been described [here](docs/update-interface.md).

 ## Build instructions